 However, they make excellent container plants in a cool room or conservatory.

-The bright yellow flowers appear from Decenber to April above leaves often
+The bright yellow flowers appear from December to April above leaves often

-covered with white meal.
+covered with a white meal.
 A peat-based soil should be kept rather dry during the

-winter and more moist during the summer months.
+winter and moister during the summer months.
 Hybridization of two of these

 species gave rise to the popular P. x kewensis .
 Propagation is

 Some experts list this monospecific group as a separate genus;